 Some Christians feel that it is their personal decision whether or not to wear the evil eye, while others believe that it is completely against their religion.

-They also believe that this shows a lack of faith in the power of God to protect them.
-These debates usually get many different opinions and not just for jewelry but bathing suits too and whether Christians should be using healing crystals.
+Others also believe that this shows a lack of faith in the power of God to protect them.

 In the end, it is up to each individual Christian to decide what they believe is right for them.